jrieken/generator-code/README.md

 * **ASP.NET 5 Application:** Chains in the [ASP.NET Yeoman Generator](https://github.com/OmniSharp/generator-aspnet), allowing you to build a number of different types of ASP.NET 5 applications such as a Web App, Class Library, and a Web API Applications along with a number of sub generators for creating individual files.

+We also recommend installing the [TypeScript Definition Manger](http://definitelytyped.org/tsd/) tool globally so that you can use the tool to download TypeScript definitions in any folder.

 After the generator runs, simply start Visual Studio Code and enjoy!

 ```bash